drozd324/GPU_Delaunay_Triangulation/thesis.typ

 				  processing element having its own memory.]
 	) <array_proc_img>

-	What makes the GPU increadibly usefull in certain usecases (like the one of this report) is its architecture which is build to enable massively parallelisable tasks.
+	What makes the GPU increadibly usefull in certain usecases, like the one of this thesis, is its architecture which is build to enable massively parallelisable tasks.
 In Flynn's Taxonomy
 	@FlynnsTaxonomy, the GPUs architecture is based a subcategory of the Single Instruction Multiple Data (SIMD) classification known as Single Instruction Multiple Threads (SIMT) also known